 An introduction to molecular biology, cell structure and function, cellular respiration, photosynthesis and genetics.
 The course begins with an introduction to the basic chemical principles necessary to understand their applications to the biological topics covered.
 Emphasis is given particularly to topics related to current health, nutrition, genetics and biotechnology.
-Meets for 3 lecture hours and 2.2 laboratory hours per week.
+Lecture and laboratory meet separately each week.
 Must be concurrently enrolled in lab.
 Lab fee: \$75.
 Offered on an as-needed basis.
+This course fulfills the Core Lab Science requirement.